 Q. Should I advertise with something where I don’t have a lot of units?

 A. This depends on your margin.
 If you have a high-margin item that you want to turn faster, it may be worth setting up an ad – only you can say what your time is worth.
 The nice thing about Amazon ads is they can be turned on and off at will and they will turn off when you run out of product so you are not paying to promote someone else’s inventory.
 Depending on how long I work on my keywords, I can set up an ad in 5-10 minutes.
 Advertising is only for new items, however, so all those long-tail used books and collectible games you have?
 Sorry Charlie.

-Q. How will my VA work with me?
+Q. How quickly will my items sell?

 Q. How much does it cost?

 A. I set all my ads at a maximum of $5 a day.
 That means that if Amazon reaches $5 for a particular ad in a day, it will turn it off.
 What I have discovered is that I’m actually spending around 50 cents a day for my particular items and search terms…combined.
 This is the case for several reasons.
 While I have set bids at around 10-30 cents per ad, that is also the maximum.
 Most of my ads are actually getting placed for one-to-three cents per ad which means I’m paying very little for each click-thru.